TechTator/roblox-group-scraper/README.md

 - `displayErrors`: show errors related to scanning
 - `isLooped`: scanning will restart from min once it reaches max range
 - `webhookUrl`: found groups will be sent to the specified webhook url via an embed
-- `minimumMemberCount`: groups with member counts below this amount won't be shown
+- `minMemberCount`: groups with member counts below this amount won't be shown
 - `range`: group ids will count from `min`, up until `max`

 # Output